dnl-rss/secureum-slot2-solidity101/01_layout.md

 ```
 ### 6. Pragmas

 The `pragma` keyword enables certain compiler features or checks.
 This directive is local to a source file, and does not apply to imports.

-There are two types of pragmas:
+> There are two types of pragmas:

-1. Version:
+1. Version Pragma:
   - Compiler Version
   - ABI Coder Version
-2. Experimental:
+2. Experimental Pragma:
   - SMT Checker

 #### 7. Version Pragmas